Humanitarian Eco-Trek in Nepal: October 12-25, 2018

 Subject to change because of unforeseen circumstances, but every effort will be made to deliver most or all the attractions promised here in what will be an enjoyable, unforgettable trip of a lifetime!

-October 18 (Day 13): Depart Kathmandu - We drop you off at the airport to say bye-bye and “Feri Bhetaula”
+October 24/25 (Day 13/14): Depart Kathmandu late October 24 or October 25 - We drop you off at the airport to say bye-bye and “Feri Bhetaula” - optional: shopping In Kathmandu October 25.

 Why Join Dr. T's Eco-Trek?
 Compared with other "off the beaten path" Nepali treks that that cost $4,000+ and only take you into one area, Dr. T will guide you through three areas.
 You will see a much greater variety of scenery and participate in more activities.
 Dr. T's treks are not just "off the beaten path," they are completely away from the tourist infrastructure - you will have a much more authentic experience.
 It is the only vegan trek in Nepal (which decreases your chance of contracting food-born illnesses) because you will eat wholesome, locally-grown vegetables.
 You will not be exposed to poisonous aluminum because only stainless steel cooking containers are used on Dr. T's eco-treks (all of the other trekking agencies boil water and cook food in aluminum containers).
 You will have a highly experienced guide that you can understand (who is also a medical doctor!), and you will have all of your health and nutrition questions answered during the trek.